teekennedy/missingtoken/README.md

 ### Serving locally

 Then, start the Jekyll Server.
-I always like to give the `--watch` option so it updates the generated HTML when I make changes.
+I like to pass the `--watch` option so it updates the generated HTML when I make changes.

 ```